Looking for the best things to do in Chiang Mai? The largest city in northern Thailand has a lot to offer visitors for days.

 Chiang Mai’s Grand Canyon Water Park

-If you’re game, you’ll be pleasantly surprised by the views and recently improved facilities.
-Though previously a little-known swimming and cliff-jumping hole known mostly to locals, the area has been transformed into a modern, commercial enterprise, with lifeguards, slides, floats, boats and even life-vests.
-They’re open from 10 am to 7 pm and you can check out their Facebook page for more information.
+You’ll be pleasantly surprised by the views and recently improved facilities if you’re game.
+Though previously a little-known swimming and cliff-jumping hole known mostly to locals, the area has been transformed into a modern, commercial enterprise, with lifeguards, slides, floats, boats, and even life-vests.
+They’re open from 10 am to 7 pm, and you can check out their Facebook page for more information.

 Bua Tong Sticky Waterfalls

-If by some stroke of bad luck you didn’t get your fill of sun, fun, and water at the Grand Canyon Water Park, then perhaps a trip to Bua Tong Sticky Waterfall will do the trick.
-If you’re wondering how a waterfall can be sticky, pay close attention.
-Due to the high levels of calcium in the water, the rocks have turned a lumpy, porous, cream color, which makes them sticky, which in turn makes climbing up and down them much safer than it would be otherwise.
+If you didn’t get your fill of sun, fun, and water at the Grand Canyon Water Park by some stroke of bad luck, then perhaps a trip to Bua Tong Sticky Waterfall will do the trick.
+Pay close attention if you’re wondering how a waterfall can be sticky.
+Due to the high levels of calcium in the water, the rocks have turned a lumpy, porous, cream color, making them sticky, and making climbing up and down them much safer than it would be otherwise.

 There are trails in the forest around the waterfalls too if you’d like to take a walk in the country.
 Due to its remoteness, you may want to consider packing a lunch and a few drinks and having a picnic.
 Though more than an hour from Chiang Mai, a trip to the falls may be one of the things to do in Chiang Mai that you’ll look back on most fondly.
 Rumor has it that the going rate for a songthaew – a mini pickup truck with covered seats in the back – from town is about 1,500 Thai Baht